-Click here to download the operating and maintenance instructions before installing Two Hills Studio fixtures.
+Download our operating and maintenance instructions for Two Hills Studio fixtures.

-We provide Underwriters Laboratories (UL) labeling on most of our light fixtures for dry, damp or wet locations.
-These listings are applicable for both incandescent and compact fluorescent lamping in the United States and Canada.
+We provide Underwriters Laboratories (UL) labeling on most of our light fixtures for dry, damp, or wet locations.
+These listings are applicable for both incandescent, compact fluorescent, and LED (screw-in) lamping in the United States and Canada.